toddmedema/electrify/CONTRIBUTING.md

 ## Testing

-We utilize Travis CI to provide continuous integration testing.
 For us to consider merging your PR, all existing tests must pass.

 If your PR changes functionality that breaks a test, note it in your PR description and update the test and any other code affected.